Training

 One of the goals of SOA is to develop systems which are more closely aligned with Business.
 In this module we’ll be covering an analysis methodology from moving from the business domain to executable systems that comply with all the principles of loose-coupling.

-Module 6: Scalability and Flexibility
+Module 7: Scalability and Flexibility

-Module 7: Long running processes
+Module 8: Long running processes

 The distributed communications patterns wouldn’t be complete without a discussion on orchestration.
 In this module we’ll see how to manage the state of long-running distributed communication flows as well as:

-Module 9: Service Layer - Domain Model Interaction
+Module 9: Service Layers and Domain Models

 Logic-rich services require the use of advanced techniques for logic componentization.
 The Domain Model Pattern enforces a high level of Separation of Concerns, yet it must eventually be connected with Service Layer code that supports many concurrent users.
 In this module, the topics covered will include: